t-mullen/observed-remove-set/README.md

 ### `orSet.on('op', function (op) {})`

 Fires when an operation needs to be sent to connected sets.
-Operations should be delivered in the order they are emitted and must be delivered exactly once.
+Operations can be delivered in any order but should be delivered at least once.

 `op` is the operation object that needs to be passed into `otherOrSet.receive(op)` for all other replicas.